Alex Smith Repair Shop

 Most of my customers ship it using the UPS or FedEx store where they use double box with enough fillers of some kind to make sure that the head stock is protected and more important that it is not going to move inside the box during shipment.
 This by far the fastest option.
 The UPS/FedEx store people will do all the work for you including shipping.
 The cost average about $20-$30 for the service plus the shipping cost.

 Alert 2020 Update: Due to the current situation we have found some shipping stores are charging way more.
 So shop around!

 B- Do it yourself using the double boxed method:

 This is the best way to ship the headstock and save some money.
 Get two heavy duty boxes at the local Lowe’s.
-Get the blue medium size 18 X 18 X 16 and the green large size like 24 X 18 X 18.
+Get the blue medium size Heavy Duty 18 X 18 X 16 and the green large size like 24 X 18 X 18.
 Wrap the head stock with plastic air bubble which you can find at at Lowe’s also.
 Place the head stock into the medium size box and fill the box with old news paper so that the head stock don’t move.
 Close the box and place it inside the large box and fill any empty space with old news papers etc. Now you can ship the box using UPS or Fedex ground.
 The cost for the boxes is about $7 and your time.
-I still think the best way is to have the UPS store or Fedex do the packaging for you.
+I think you can do it and save some money.
+This is not rocket science.
+I should know!

 C- We use Instapak for shipping the headstock back to you:

 After years of testing different options for shipping the headstock back in a safe and cost effective way, I selected the Instapak shipping solution.
 Instapak® foam has unique cushioning properties that protect the headstock by holding it firmly in place during shipping.

 Below is a description and photos of how we package and ship the headstock back to you: